decred/dcrdex/dex/testing/xmr/README-BETA.md

 ## Usage With simnet-walletpair

+This harness is designed to be used with `simnet-walletpair` ensuring most development is directly using golang.

-Run once for each time `simnet-walletpair` folder tree is deleted and recreated. _Each run creates a new chain_.
+Run `harness-beta` once for each time `simnet-walletpair` folder tree is deleted and recreated. _Each run creates a new chain_.

 - start _this_ harness so that the daemon is running
-- start all other needed harnesses: dcr, btc, ... dcrdex, simnet-walletpair ...
+- start all other needed harnesses: `dcr`, `btc`, ... `dcrdex`.
+- start simnet-walletpair ...
-- create new dex monero wallet
+- create new dex monero wallet(s) - the password always will be 'sim'.
-- get the wallet primary address from **monero-rpc-log** or **bisonw log** on wallet creation - this is the only wallet address that can be mined to
+- get the wallet primary address from **monero-rpc-log** or **bisonw log** on wallet creation - this is the only wallet address that can be mined to.
-- `start-mining` to the wallet primary address to fund the wallet
+- `start-mining <wallet-primary-address>` to the wallet primary address to fund the wallet.

 When continuous mining into the wallet is not desired `stop-mining` to the wallet primary address.
 Continuous mining into a random but primary wallet address can be done.
 For example you could `start-mining 4B2u3Ba6Fwu8mebFKELcDc1mjVUkDzMxdYwaAQUmi3G6fhcw9gU5NHp7WiYZ9hJmFvFogHYnEHu3ian8jJhukySDF4GnFcH 30` to progress the chain every 30 seconds.